Wayne Wanta, Ph.D.

 Wayne Wanta is a professor in the Department of Journalism.
-He is internationally known for his research in political communication and media effects, with more than 150 refereed publications and convention papers.
-He has lectured and delivered research presentations in 40 different countries.
-He also has authored or co-authored four books.
+He is internationally known for his research in political communication and media effects, with 200 refereed publications and convention papers.
+He has lectured and delivered research presentations in 50 different countries.
+He also has authored or co-authored eight books.

 Much of Wanta’s research examines the agenda-setting function of the news media – how news coverage influences the public’s perceptions of issues and newsmakers.
 Wanta has also conducted research in sports journalism, visual communication, Internet use and effects, and negative political advertising.

 Wanta also has played an important leadership role in journalism education, having served as the president of the Association for Education in Journalism and Mass Communication.
 Wanta was a delegate for two meetings of the World Journalism Education Congress, in which 30 organizations from around the world agreed upon a series of journalistic principles.
 Previously with AEJMC, Wanta won the prestigious Krieghbaum Under-40 award for outstanding achievement in research, teaching and service.
 He also has served on the national journalism accrediting council and was twice elected to the AEJMC Teaching Standards Committee.

 Wanta has taught courses in mass communication theory, research methodology, internet research, sports reporting, news editing and design.
 He previously served as chair of the Department of Journalism.